LCEPRPFD/LCEPRPFD.github.io/README.md

 ### Code

-We refactor the code of this project, which can be found at [this](https://github.com/LCEPRPFD/learn_cnn_encoded_propositions).
+We refactor the code of this project, which can be found [here](https://github.com/LCEPRPFD/learn_cnn_encoded_propositions).

 ---